Starhunter: Starhunter ReduX

-On Tuesday 29 May 2018, Starhunter: ReduX, an updated and expanded version of seasons one and two featuring updated special effects, newly-shot footage and a 4K transfer in a 16:9 aspect ratio (the original was filmed in 16x9 anamorphic, but only released as 4:3), premiered on El Rey Network across the USA.
+On Tuesday 29 May 2018, Starhunter: ReduX, an updated and expanded version of seasons one and two featuring updated special effects, newly shot footage and a 4K transfer in a 16:9 aspect ratio (the original was filmed in 16x9 anamorphic, but only released as 4:3), premiered on El Rey Network across the USA.
 Among changes in Starhunter REDUX are some actor updates.
 Except for a brief moment in Episode 201R, actor Graham Harley has been replaced by the original Caravaggio actor Murray Melvin.
 Michael Pare appears in parts of the second season (he didn't in the original Season 2) and the character Penny Montana is played by original actress from season one, Heidi von Paleske.
 An extended scene was added with an older Tanya Allen as Percy Montana.
 These changes, involving CGI, green-screen and other processes were made as a part of bringing Starhunter: ReduX closer to the creators' original vision for Season two.

 The process seems to continue.
-"Starfield CreatorCo" (a new brand of Starfield Indie) is re-launching a further updated version of Starhunter REDUX on Amazon Prime on or about July 25, 2021 in the USA and UK, with Canada, India and Australia following in short order.
-This streaming release to be followed by a physical Media (Blu Ray and DVD) release worldwide about 3 months later.
+"Starfield CreatorCo" (a new brand of Starfield Indie) is re-launching a further updated version of Starhunter REDUX on Amazon Prime on or about July 25, 2021 in the US and UK, with Canada, India and Australia following in short order.
+This streaming release to be followed by a physical Media (Blu-ray and DVD) release worldwide about 3 months later.
 This further refreshed version is continuing in a reveal of further backstory integrated in prior Starhunter REDUX episodes.